CleverCloud/doc.clever-cloud.com/runtimes/docker/fluentd.md

 Since you deploy microservices on Clever Cloud, you may need some data pipes between your services to:

-* collect data from your PostrgreSQL to create Elasticsearch indexes for your website search engine
+* collect data from your PostgreSQL to create Elasticsearch indexes for your website search engine
 * collect application logs to analyze them with elasticsearch, then archive them with S3
 * collect Apache access logs to analyze them in MongoDB
 * extract data from the database of your PHP/MySQL application to transform then load them in your other node.js/PostgreSQL application